Home

 Bubble Washing Biodiesel

-Bubble washing biodiesel is the most frequently used form of washing this fuel.
+Bubble washing biodiesel is a very popular method of washing this biofuel.
 This method is gentle enough that it deters emulsions - only mist washing is gentler.

 How it Works:

-In the wash tank there is a layer of water on the bottom, and the biodiesel on top.
+In the wash tank there is a layer of water on the bottom, and the biodiesel floats on top.
 An aquarium stone sits on the bottom of the tank producing bubbles.
 These bubbles carry a bit of water with them as they rise through the biodiesel.
-The contaminants in the biodiesel ‘hold on’ to the water.
-When the bubble reaches the top, it pops, and the water travels back down to the water layer taking more contaminants with it.
-After many hours of bubble washing biodiesel, the mixture is settled, the wastewater drained, and the process begins again until all contaminants are removed.
+As the droplets of water rise, the contaminants in the biodiesel cling to them and rise as well.
+When the bubbles reach the top, they pop, and the water droplets travel back down to the bottom layer of water taking the contaminants with them.
+After many hours of bubble washing biodiesel, the mixture is allowed to settle, the wastewater drained, and the process begins again until all contaminants are removed.

 Supplies Needed: